Ivaylo-Lafchiev/tarkov-kill-detector/README.md

 # tarkov-kill-detector
-Uses Nvidia Highlights to detect whenever a player has been shot dead
+Uses Nvidia Highlights to detect whenever a player has been shot dead by watching the highlights directory for new files.

+Build:

+`pip install pyinstaller`
+`pyinstaller -F --add-data "sound.wav;." index.py`